 Wear is to have on the body.
 A good way to remember is that wear contains the word ear, a part of the body.

-If you follow these nine simple rules, then you will have a higher chance of being a successful writer.
+If you understand these ten common grammatical mistakes in writing, then you will have a higher chance of being a successful writer.
 People are more likely to read content with correct grammar.
 Remember to keep sentences short and to the point.

 - Subject and Verb must be in agreement